RosettaDrone/SmartLanding/README.md

 - We use linear regression to predict the current relative position and relative velocity of the target.
 - We adjust the drone's velocity so that:
 	1) the drone moves with the same velocity vector as the target (their relative velocity is zero)
-	2) but we also add a velocity vector to move the drone in the direction of the target
+	2) but we also add a velocity vector to move the drone in the direction of the predicted position of target
 - We wait until the drone's velocity change transient finishes (the drone finished accelerating) and then compute a new velocity adjustment.
 See detailed comments in the code (search for "WAIT_TRANSIENT:").

 ## PID controlled chasing algorithm